-The post-holiday blues have set in along with hefty yuletide credit card debt.
-Your well-intentioned plans for a Christmas-within-your-means fell short, and now you're faced with the prospect of paying off your holiday spending -- plus 15 percent interest -- for the next six months or longer.
+The post-vacation blues have set in, along with hefty credit card debt.
+Your well-intentioned plans for a summer-within-your-means fell short, and now you're faced with the prospect of paying off your recent spending -- plus 15% interest -- for the next six months or longer.

 There might be a better way.

 A credit card offer that features a low- or no-interest introductory period on debt transferred from another credit card can be an efficient way to vanquish a large credit card balance over time without shelling out any (or very little) interest.

 "If you can really keep yourself on a budget ... (a balance transfer credit card) can be a useful tool" for paying down debts, says Thomas Nitzsche, a certified credit counselor with ClearPoint Credit Counseling Solutions, a nonprofit organization in Atlanta.

 But if you're simply transferring balances from card to card, the new one won't eliminate your debt woes.
 In fact, you could wind up exacerbating them because balance transfers often involve fees and could carry high go-to interest rates once the introductory period is over.

 "If you've noticed a pattern ... you need to take additional steps" to get rid of your debts for good, Nitzsche says.

 Before jumping at an offer, read the fine print and calculate the costs.
 The key figures are the introductory interest rate, the length of the introductory period, the annual percentage rate (APR) after the intro rate, the balance transfer fee, and the minimum monthly payment, says Mary Ellen Nicol, also a counselor with ClearPoint.